AdnanMuzavor/Striver_Sde_Sheet/README.md

 - ***Find Median Of Data Stream*** is a heap application where in contro of gtwo heaps help us to achieve the required median
 - ***Kth largets element in stream*** is just the kth largest elemnt only presented in different way.
 - ***Distinct numbers in window*** are found simply by using a map and sliding window i.e two pointer approach.
+### Algorithm: Flood Fill Algorithm
+- We start from one cell of the matrix and we traverse around by validating surrounding cells and using ***visisted*** matrix as and when necessary.